Photo by Lissi Chábeli

 Clear scope of work

-Quantifiable impacts on the selected community
+Quantifiable impacts on your local community

 Detailed timeline and budget information